rickulland/consGame09/consTrek/README.md

 The reaction control system draws from all other power supplies.
 It is not only inertial stability but the power source of last resort.
 Your ship and crew will live as long as this system does.

 ### Effector: Miner ###
-Miner will try to extact raw material from any adjacent object.
-Initially to repair supplies, then as saleable cargo in the hold.
+Miner will try to extact raw material from any adjacent object to store as saleable cargo in the hold.
+Can (at a cost) be refined into repair stuff.

 ### Service: Consumables ###
 Replicators are sexy, but expensive and high maintenance.
-Sublight transport kepts the galley cookin.
+Sublight transport kepts the crew galley cookin.
 These operations are bundled under 'consumables'.

+## AI opponents ##
+"If you don't think too well, don't think too much"- Tom Magliozzi AI players suffer the same wear and damage concerns as humans.
+They are more predictable, generally following one of these sub-quests.
+   1) If ship is damaged, fix it.
+   2) If low on repair material head towards your base and restock(RSN)
+   3) Chase or attack any non-tribesman visible in LR scan (3x3 quads)
+   4) Join other tribesmen to form a wolfpack.(RSN)
+   5) Wolfpak attack opposing bases(RSN)

 ## Debug menu ##
 The engine does things 'Trek' players shouldn't.
 This debug menu is provided for debugging and balancing